R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Abstract

 \section{Abstract}

 Inspired by the recent PointHop classification method, an unsupervised 3D point cloud registration method, called R-PointHop, is proposed in this work.
-R-PointHop first determines a local reference frame (LRF) for every point using its nearest neighbors and finds its local attributes.
+R-PointHop first determines a local reference frame (LRF) for every point using its nearest neighbors and finds local attributes.
 Next, R-PointHop obtains local-to-global hierarchical features by point downsampling, neighborhood expansion, attribute construction and dimensionality reduction steps.
-Thus, we can build the correspondence of points in the hierarchical feature space using the nearest neighbor rule.
-Afterwards, a subset of salient points of good correspondence is selected to estimate the 3D transformation.
-The use of LRF allows for hierarchical features of points to be invariant with respect to rotation and translation, thus making R-PointHop more robust in building point correspondence even when rotation angles are large.
-Experiments are conducted on the 3DMatch, ModelNet40 and Stanford Bunny datasets, which demonstrate the effectiveness of R-PointHop on the 3D point cloud registration task.
-R-PointHop is a green and accurate solution since its model size and training time are smaller than those of deep learning methods by an order of magnitude while its registration errors are smaller.
+Thus, {point} correspondences {are built} in hierarchical feature space using the nearest neighbor rule.
+Afterwards, a subset of salient points {with} good correspondence is selected to estimate the 3D transformation.
+The use of {the} LRF allows for {invariance of the} hierarchical features of points with respect to rotation and translation, thus making R-PointHop more robust {at} building point correspondence, even when the rotation angles are large.
+Experiments are conducted on the 3DMatch, ModelNet40, and Stanford Bunny datasets, which demonstrate the effectiveness of R-PointHop for 3D point cloud registration.
+R-PointHop’s model size and training time are an order of magnitude smaller than those of deep learning methods, and its registration errors are smaller, {making it a green and accurate solution}.
 Our codes are available on GitHub \footnote{\url{https://github.com/pranavkdm/R-PointHop}}.